 Hydrologic Activity

-The freshwater aquifer of the Outer Cape is bound laterally and below by salt water and is divided into four distinct flow "lenses."
-These flow lenses are detailed in the map below.
-Coastal hydrological processes are also of great interest, especially as they relate to salt marsh restoration projects throughout the Seashore.
+The aquifer is bound sideways and below by salt water and is divided into four distinct flow "lenses."
+These flow lenses are detailed in the figures below.

-Location of the four flow lenses of the Outer Cape aquifer system.
+Location of the four flow lenses of the Outer Cape aquifer system

 Courtesy USGS